Nandini3127/AI-Visa-Processing-Time-Estimator/README.md

 Conclusion:
 Dataset is cleaned and preprocessed.
 Ready for Exploratory Data Analysis (EDA) and Machine Learning model building.
+This dataset is synthetically generated for academic and experimental purposes.
+It simulates realistic visa processing scenarios.

 How to Run the Code:
 Requirements